herkkules/herkkules/README.md

 Turning strategic insights into measurable outcomes requires legwork.
 I support organisations in navigating critical periods, whether it be physically opening new markets, conducting feasibility studies, or integrating sensitive systems.

-> - **Due Diligence** to bring transparency.
+> - **Due Diligence** is a tool to bring transparency and operational oversight.
 I have academic fundamentals and operational experience in sensistive systems.
 I am a design thinking-oriented systems developer that likes to compartmentalise risks.
 I can break down mental models into code.

 > - Entering a new market requires more than a plan, it demands strategic network-building and professional partnerships.
 And a strong bias for action.
 I am at my creative best in cultivating local connections into partnerships and tangible business ventures.